HarisMalisevic/si-docflow-admin/README.md

 ### Running Database Migrations

+Before you can start database migrations, you must prepare .env variables as described in previous section.
 To initialize or update the database schema, run the migration scripts using the following command from the `/backend` directory:

 ```sh